karl-cottenie/bestpracticesR/README.md

 * one folder per project = one contained unit
   * definition of “contained unit” depends on your project, style, requirements
 * make sure that this is your working directory in R/R Studio
-* Examples of folder structures to use [http://nicercode.github.io/blog/2013-04-05-projects]
+* examples of folder structures to use [http://nicercode.github.io/blog/2013-04-05-projects]
 ### R/
 * contains analysis script
  * often used functions (potentially in different function script file)